-Granting of a religious accommodation constitutes an excused participation.
-All Medical Sciences students who are excused from participation must make up exams and will have a choice of the day following the holiday or during the regularly scheduled make-up date/time indicated on the master academic calendar.
-An inability to participate in classes or examinations for religious reasons does not relieve students from responsibility for any part of the course work required.
+Granting of religious accommodation constitutes an excused participation.
+All Medical Sciences students who are excused from participation must make up exams during the regularly scheduled make-up date/time indicated on the master academic calendar.
+An inability to participate in classes or examinations for religious reasons does not relieve students of responsibility for any part of the coursework required.
 Religious accommodation in the Clinical Sciences curriculum will have to be arranged in advance at those clinical sites.
 Clinical sites will make or deny such accommodations according to the site's own policies.

 For Clinical Sciences students, the Clerkship Director may impose administrative disciplinary action if the student fails to satisfactorily complete any alternative assignment or make-up examination.
-Time limits with respect to taking the NBME exams should be noted carefully as these will continue to apply whether or not a religious accommodation has been granted.
+Time limits with respect to taking the NBME exams should be noted carefully as these will continue to apply whether or not religious accommodation has been granted.